-I had decided that I was finally done with diapers.
+We decided that we were finally done with diapers.

-Within the past six months I had tried unsuccessfully to potty train Peanut, with very little to show for it.
+Within the past six months we had tried unsuccessfully to potty train Peanut, with very little to show for it.

 She began showing interest in bathroom functions (as evidenced in her constant spying of her elder sis Pumpkin), but she herself was unwilling to sit on the potty.

 Peanut already knew what poop and pee were, where they came from, and how fun it would be to flush a toilet.